ddjh20482/microsoft_studio_movies_analysis/README.md

 - **The estimated budget to film a movie is below $50 million.** There are movies that cost more than $50 million, but the analysis shows Microsoft does not have to spend a similar amount.
 - **The recommended genres for a new movie are drama, comedy, action, thriller, and adventure.** Most movies included multiple genres.
 If a new movie can include recommended genres as much as possible, this would help lead to a successful business.
-- **The runtime for a new movie is recommended to be between 90 to 120 minutes.**
+- **The runtime for a new movie is recommended to be between 90 to 120 minutes.** The majority of movies are around 100 minutes.
+Thus, it would be ideal to film a new movie that is close to 100 minutes.

 ### Next Steps

 Further analysis could help gain more ideas on creating a new movie.

-- **Run the same analysis again after genres are decided.** Running the same analysis for selected genres would help gain a better result because selecting genres narrows down to a more specific data sample.
+- **Run the same analysis again after genres are decided.** Running the same analysis for selected genres would help gain a better insight because selecting genres narrows down to a more specific data sample.
-- **More research on the relationship between profit and budget.** The analysis shows a typical budget for the overall profit.
-A more sophisticated visualization, such as a scatter plot, on a smaller sample, is advised.
+- **More research on the relationship between profit and budget.** The analysis shows a typical budget for all movies with the set amount of profit.
+A more sophisticated visualization, such as a scatter plot, on a smaller sample, is advised for a more precise result.
 - **Find more aspects of movies such as casting size and age rating** Movies can be analyzed in more ways by including more aspects.

 ## For More Information